-3.1 Hypotheses
+3.1.
+Hypotheses

 H4.
-Human Original: As human likeness increases, the best-looking facial proportions lie closer to the original proportions of the human model.
+Human original: As human likeness increases, the best-looking facial proportions lie closer to the original proportions of the human model.

 The basic idea is that if a face looks human, it should elicit perceptual processing that is specialized for faces.
-Given the significance of the face eliciting an affective response that increases reproductive fitness, the range of what looks acceptable is expected to be narrower than for objects in general.
+Given that the attractiveness of a face can elicit an affective response that increases reproductive fitness, the range of what looks acceptable is expected to be narrower for faces than for other kinds of objects.
 Therefore, if a human model is chosen that already conforms to human norms, people would be likely to set facial proportions close to their original values.
 However, if the face is made to look less human-for example, by using a bronze or line texture instead of a photorealistic one or by using fewer polygons-people might set the proportions to be further from their original values.
 Without the strong activation of a human model, proportions that look ideal could drift from human norms with perhaps other aesthetic principles coming into play instead.
 We see this in cartoon depictions of human beings, which can be beautiful despite having grossly diminutive or exaggerated proportions (e.g., Jessica Rabbit in the film Who Framed Roger Rabbit).

 H5.
-Sensitivity Proportion: The more human CG faces look, the greater the sensitivity to facial proportions, as measured by interrater agreement on what proportion looks best.
+Sensitivity proportion: The more human CG faces look, the greater the sensitivity to facial proportions, as measured by interrater agreement on what proportion looks best.